COLORADO AND EASTERN UTAH 12 DAYS

 Durango is a small town in southwest Colorado, known for big mountains, excellent skiing, and a historic narrow-gauge railroad.

-old buildings and shops, is a popular destination all year.Two notable and historic hotels, The General Palmer and The Strater, lie at the south end of the avenue, near the Durango & Silverton Narrow Gauge Railroad depot.
+old buildings and shops, is a popular destination all year round.Two notable and historic hotels, The General Palmer and The Strater, lie at the south end of the avenue, near the Durango & Silverton Narrow Gauge Railroad depot.

 <Downtown map> <video>

-The Durango & Silverton Narrow Gage Railway is one of the town's main tourist attractions.
+The Durango & Silverton Narrow Gauge Railway is one of the town's main tourist attractions.

 This historic train runs day trips from Durango to the old mining town of Silverton, high in the mountains.
 Situated at 9,300 feet and surrounded by mountains, Silverton has one main street with shops and restaurants.

-In winter, Durango is a ski town thanks to Purgatory Ski Resort, only 15 minutes away.
-It draws skiers from across the Southwest.
+In winter, Durango is a ski town thanks to Purgatory Ski Resort, only 45 minutes away.
+It draws skiers from everywhere.

 Overnight: Durango